Juhi-agg/BigMartSales/README.md

 # BigMartSales

-A self project was taken from the Analytics Vidya Hackathon
+A self project was taken from the Analytics Vidya Hackathon.